kristihchinen/kristihchinen.github.io/essays/design-patters.md

 ### Observer Design Pattern
 Within our website we are using this several times.
 One of the times we are using this is when the user creates a profile.
 We have them enter their information into a form and once they submit that form they are prompted with a notification and their information will be stored with the rest of the profiles.

+### Singleton Design Pattern
+In our "I'm Feeling Hungry" page this design pattern is being used.
+We are using the Restaurant.jsx component to randomly list one restaurant as a card on the page.